-An Android USB accessory must adhere to Android Accessory Protocol, which defines how an accessory detects and sets up communication with an Android-powered device.
-In general, an accessory should carry out the following steps:
+Android USB accessories must adhere to the Android Open Accessory (AOA) protocol, which defines how an accessory detects and sets up communication with an Android-powered device.
+Accessories should carry out the following steps:

 The following sections explain how to implement these steps.

 When developing a new accessory that connects to an Android device over USB, use AOAv2.

 Wait for and detect connected devices

 Accessories should continuously check for connected Android-powered devices.
 When a device is connected, the accessory should determine if the device supports accessory mode.

 When an Android-powered device connects, it can be in one of three states: